rlh1994/SQL_Training/README.md

 You will need to replace all instances of "SCHEMA_NAME" across all files with the name of the schema you wish to create the tables in and query them from.
 The answers to exercises are provided as a guidance and as such there may be better or other ways to answer these questions.

 Feel free to use the data and training material as you want, but where relevant credit me.

+## Murder Mystery
+Based on https://github.com/NUKnightLab/sql-mysteries but adapted for Oracle SQL.